Today, we’re talking about free financial advice and really all financial advice.

 Others shared that they don’t want advice.

-Hi, my name is Annette Bau (bah oo), your Wealth Inside and Out®> Podcast host.
 I’m a Certified Financial Planner™ and founder of The Millionaire Insider®.

 This is the Wealth Inside and Out® Podcast.

-Today’s free resource – Financial Freedom Formula Guide
+FREE Financial Freedom Formula Guide

 Disclosure

-All materials and intellectual property are copyrighted by millionaireseries.com.
-The information we provide is not intended to replace any advisor or specialist or provide you with investment, financial, tax, retirement, planning, or healthcare advice.
+This information is for educational purposes only.
+It is not intended to replace any advisor or specialist or provide investment, financial, tax, retirement, planning, or healthcare advice.

 Free Financial Advice – When It’s Good and When It’s Not

-Sometimes, you may need free financial advice if you don’t know what to do and do not have the money to hire a qualified advisor to help you with your finances.
+Sometimes, you may need free financial advice if you don’t know what to do and do not have the money to hire a qualified advisor to help you with your personal finances.

 This situation differs from people who have money and can afford to hire a qualified financial advisor.
-I want to be really clear on that.

-Free Resources
+Free Educational Resources

 Some financial institutions, including banks and credit unions, provide free blogs and resources.